SilverfoxSystems/BroadLib/README.md

 Multiplication/Division

 Multiplication and division by an Int64 is supported.
+Multiplication by <i>Double</i> coming soon...

 While operators +, -, * and / offer a convenient way, performance-wise, the <b>Add</b>,<b>Subtract</b>,<b>Multiply</b> and <b>Divide</b> methods are faster as they don't require extra memory to be allocated.
 The calculations are performed directly on the existing digits.